mpazmarcato/mpazmarcato/README.md

 - 🔭 I am an undergraduate student pursuing a Bachelor of Information Technology at UFRN-IMD.
 - 🌱 I am currently learning C++, JS and Java.
 - 🔭 I have a keen interest in cybersecurity and back-end development.
+- Emotionally attached to discrete mathematics and proof assistants.

 <div align="center">
   <a href="https://github.com/mpazmarcato">